UPPMAX/programming_formalisms/docs/git/branches.md

-    git branch new-feature  # create branch, switch to it git add/commit                   # work, work, work, ..., and test git switch master          # once feature is ready, switch back to master (git checkout <branch>)     # Old commead for switching branch, but also going back in history to earlier commit git branch                   # make clear which branch you are in git merge new-feature        # merge work to present branch git branch -d new-feature    # remove branch
+    git branch new-feature  # create branch, switch to it git add/commit                   # work, work, work, ..., and test git switch master          # once feature is ready, switch back to master (git checkout <branch>)     # Old command for switching branch, but also going back in history to earlier commit git branch                   # make clear which branch you are in git merge new-feature        # merge work to present branch git branch -d new-feature    # remove branch